jbuese/ma-analysis/README.md

-# 📊 Advanced Citation Analysis Tools
+# 📊 MA Analysis & Visualization Tools

 This repository contains scripts for creating visualizations for my masters thesis 'Design principles for a conversational agent to improve communication and documentation in the construction industry'.
-The tools use the citation data from a [Zotero](https://www.zotero.org/) collection used during the literature research.
+Some of the tools use the citation data from a Zotero [^1] collection used during the literature research.
+The survey-metrics tools use the survey data collected during a survey on meta-requirements with the OSS Limesurvey [^2].

 The main features are:

 - 🕸 Citation Graph Script for hermeneutic literature research
 - 📊 Plot for publication years
 - 📋 Fuzzy string matching for most common tags in the literature
+- 🧮 Acceptance score analysis based on Likert style survey

 ## Installation